Andrew O'Shaughnessy (hurler): Club

-O'Shaughnessy plays his club hurling with his local Kilmallock club and has enjoyed much success.
+O'Shaughnessy plays his club hurling with his local Kilmallock club and has enjoyed success.
 As a member of the club's minor hurling team he captured three consecutive county titles in 2000, 2001 and 2002.
-The latter final saw O'Shaughnessy give a fantastic scoring exhibition once again.
+The latter final saw O'Shaughnessy give a scoring exhibition once again.
 In that game they beat Na Piarsaigh by 4–11 to 2–11.
 Three of their 11 points were scored in a gripping last 10 minutes, the previous 4–9 had come from the hurley of Andrew O'Shaughnessy in a glorious 50-minute spell of individual brilliance.

 O'Shaughnessy later joined the club's under-21 team, however, he enjoyed little success in this grade.
 Around the same time he joined the Kilmallock senior team.
 He lined out in the senior county final in 2005, however, Garryspillane were victorious on that occasion by 2–15 to 2–12.